splewis/sm-builder/README.md

 ### Installation
 For a unix-style system, you should:
-- Clone the repository: e.g. ``https://github.com/splewis/sm-builder``
+- Clone the repository: e.g. ``git clone https://github.com/splewis/sm-builder``
 - Add the new sm-builder directory that was just created to your system $PATH variable

   (for example, I have this line in my .bashrc file: ``